 Skip to main content

-There are two separate authorities in Northern Ireland that you must contact to arrange the movement of an Abnormal Load.
-They are police and the Department for Infrastructure.
-Who you contact depends on the type of load involved.
+There are two separate authorities in Northern Ireland that you must contact to arrange the movement of an abnormal load.

 Information and Legislation About Loads